My name is Ruilin (pronounced like 'Ray-lene').

 My Research

-• Transcardial perfusion and brain isolation of rodents πŸ’˜
+- Transcardial perfusion and brain surgeries of rodents 💘

 Although I have been mainly a 'wet' researcher, I am super interested in -omics and bioinformatics.
-I currently process biological samples for single-nuclei RNA sequencing and bulk metabolomics, and I am proficient in data analysis using R (EdgeR, ggplot) and Python (Matplotlib, Seaborn).Β
+I currently process biological samples for MS-based metabolomics and proteomics, and I am proficient in data analysis using R (EdgeR, ggplot) and Python (Matplotlib, Seaborn).

-I would love to learn more about data science and the integration of AI/ML in drug discovery in the future 😊
+I would love to learn more about data science and the integration of automation workflows and AI/ML in drug discovery in the future 😊

 Teaching